iamrishi007/myntra/README.md

   - Passwords are securely hashed using **bcryptjs** to ensure privacy.

 - **Private Routes**:
-  - Access to certain routes is restricted to authenticated users only.
+  - Access to certain routes is restricted to authenticated users only !

 - **Product Sorting by Price**:
   - Products can be sorted based on price, allowing users to filter products easily.